-Jack Wicks dominated the Swiss, as he did last year, winning all seven games and throwing in two quadruple peels for good measure ike Town was in in sparkling form when he triumphed in this year's 'Selectors' at Hamptworth, reports Kevin Carter.
+Jack Wicks dominated the Swiss, as he did last year, winning all seven games and throwing in two quadruple peels for good measure.

 Only Burch had more peeling finishes, but Ed Duckworth sneaked the peeling prize with two triples and a fine sextuple against Giraud, while Holmes' sextuple attempt faded after four peels, but he did achieve a (losing) QPO and later a QP.